 Someone believes it: The water that we drink will foound the stomach acidity and will rapidly change.
 I don't think the alkaline water is an issue. ...Read more

 Not sure: History is full of accounts of "spa therapy" and in the 19th and 20th centuries and even today, many people believe in the healing powers of water therapy, particularly when that water is full of minerals.
 Athough I do not think anyone really knows how it may work, there are many people who feel better when they go into salt water.
 I would never discourage someone from doing it. ...Read moreSee 2 more doctor answers

 Is using of ice pack/bag recommended over hot water bottle for joint pain(oestoarthiritis) in the knee?

-Leukemia tests negative, von willebrands neg, but I bruise easy, weak muscles, bone/joint pain, fatigued easily, itch after warm water use, help?
+Leukemia tests negative, von willebrands neg, but i bruise easy, weak muscles, bone/joint pain, fatigued easily, itch after warm water use, help?

 I have joint pain recently, foot, left knee, right hip, which is particularly painful and some water retention.
 Blood tests show high uric acid (8.4)?

 ?
-Gout : Www.
-Painspot.
-Com will lead you through a series of questions based on where you feel your pain, and then provide a list of possible causes and information about them.
+Gout : www.painspot.com will lead you through a series of questions based on where you feel your pain, and then provide a list of possible causes and information about them.
 You can print that out and take it to your health provider, or a rheumatologist (arthritis specialist).
 The main thing is not to miss gout as is is treatable and preventable. ...Read moreSee 1 more doctor answer